Actindo-AG/Documentation/PIM/Operation/04_ManageListView.md

 ## Select a product category

+You can select a product category to limit the number of products to those products that are assigned to a certain category.
+You can assign a product to one or multiple categories and catalogs in the product view.

 ### Prerequisites

-- At least one catalog is created, see [Create a catalog](#create-a-catalog).
+- At least one catalog is created, see [Create a catalog](/PIM/Integration/06_ManageCatalogs.md##create-a-catalog).
-- At least one category is created within the catalog, see [Create a category](#create-a-category).
+- At least one category is created within the catalog, see [Create a category](/PIM/Integration/06_ManageCatalogs.md##create-a-category).
-- At least one product is assigned to the category, see [Assign a product to a catalog category](#assign-a-product-to-a-catalog-category)
+- At least one product is assigned to a category, see [Assign a product to a catalog category](/PIM/Integration/06_ManageCatalogs.md##assign-a-product-to-a-catalog-category)

 ### Procedure
 *PIM > Products > Tab LIST*

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the drop-down list *Product Categories* in the left column.
+1. Click the drop-down list *Catalog* in the left column.
   All available catalogs are displayed in the list.

   > [Info] For detailed information about creating a catalog or categories, see [Manage the catalogs](/PIM/Integration/06_ManageCatalogs.md).

-1. Select the desired catalog in the drop-down list *Product Categories* .
+2. Select the desired catalog in the drop-down list *Catalog* .
   All corresponding categories and sub-categories are displayed below the selected catalog.

   ![Select catalog](/Assets/Screenshots/PIM/Products/List/SelectCatalog.png "[Select catalog]")

-2. Select the desired category or sub-category in the left column.
+3. Select the desired category or sub-category in the left column.
-  Only products that are assigned to the selected category or sub-category are displayed in the list of products on the right side.
+  Only those products that are assigned to the selected category or sub-category are displayed in the list of products on the right side.

   ![Select category](/Assets/Screenshots/PIM/Products/List/SelectCategory.png "[Select category]")